sara123-source/HACKATHON/README.md

 ![ALERT DISPLAY](images/ALERT_DISPLAY.png)
 *DripGuard IoT-based IV fluid monitoring system in action.*

-DripGuard is an **IoT-based IV fluid monitoring system** designed to reduce manual nurse checks by 70% and ensure patient safety by providing real-time alerts for abnormal fluid levels or flow rates.
+DripGuard is an **IoT-based IV fluid monitoring system** co-developed by **Saharan Shaikh** and **Achyut Pandey** to reduce manual nurse checks by 70% and ensure patient safety through real-time alerts for abnormal fluid levels or flow rates.
 This system integrates sensors, microcontrollers, and mobile notifications to optimize IV management in hospitals and elderly care centers.

 ---

 ## Key Features
 - **Real-time monitoring:** Measures IV fluid levels using HX711 load cell and displays data on OLED.
 - **Automated alerts:** Sends mobile notifications via **Blynk IoT** and triggers buzzer/LED indicators when fluid levels are low or flow abnormal.
 - **Cost-effective & scalable:** Designed at under ₹400 per unit for deployment in 25+ rural and elderly care centers.
 - **Hackathon Recognition:** Won **2nd Runner-Up at GIH Hackathon 2025**.
 - **Research Contribution:** Findings published in a peer-reviewed research paper detailing IoT-based patient monitoring solutions.

 ---